sarwart/deterministic-vs-probabilistic/README.md

 The study evaluated the state-of-the-art tractography algorithms using simulated diffusion-weighted magnetic resonance imaging (dMRI) dataset.
 The details of simulation can be in paper "https://onlinelibrary.wiley.com/doi/10.1002/mrm.27471" The provided scripts (main script: "demo.m") can be used to generate spherical phantom with 60 nodes.
 Node parcellation scheme (atlas.nii.gz) for mapping connetcome is also provided.
 The dataset provided is simulated with b-value=2000 s/mm2 and provided gradients scheme ("grad.m").
-Rest of the parameters value can be found in the paper.
+Details for other parameters can be found in the paper.

 A dataset of 5 spherical phantoms can be found in folder "Data".
 The parcellation and diffusion-weighted gradients along with the masks are also included.